Sunrise rainbow over Limestone Lakes Basin. Height of the Rockies Provincial Park British Columbia

 Marriott Basin, Coast Mountains British ColumbiaCoast Mountains Sunset British Columbia 50319 Purchase

-Yesterday I finished editing and uploading all the new images from my recent Marriott Basin Coast Mountains Winter Photography trip in the Coast Mountains of British Columbia. on this trip I was I was honored to be accompanied by Vancouver Photographer Adam Gibbs.
-I don’t know if Adam somehow brought along a good measure of luck, since we enjoyed several outstanding displays of light during our stay.
+Yesterday I finished editing and uploading all the new images from my recent Marriott Basin Coast Mountains Winter Photography trip in the Coast Mountains of British Columbia.
+On this trip, I was honored to be accompanied by Vancouver Photographer Adam Gibbs.
+I don’t know if Adam somehow brought along a good measure of luck since we enjoyed several outstanding displays of light during our stay.

-Marriott Basin has been on my must visit winter list for a number of years now.
+Marriott Basin has been on my must-visit winter list for several years now.
 However, it has been routinely put off due to poor snow and weather conditions.
 This year, following a series of storms, forecasts showed an extended period of good weather.
 I knew it was time to make the trip.

 Wendy Thompson Hut in winter Marriott Basin, Coast Mountains British ColumbiaWendy Thompson Hut Marriott Basin British Columbia 50424 Purchase